Good-Bye To All That

 This is how you lose customers.
 You create a needlessly complex model that contains bugs on common paths and a customer-service department half a world away.

 Finally bought the song on iTunes.
-Time wasted: an hour.

 Quote of the Day